ferrum56/personal-site/docs/components.md

 #### Props
 - `to: string` — Destination URL or route, also used to determine the tag to render
+- `public: boolean` — If true, anchor tag will be enforced

 #### Slots
 - `default` — Content to be rendered inside the link, can be anything that makes sense